-Status: Site wide masterplan - strategy complete First phase (Willoughby Lane) - detailed planning Meridian Water Station - detailed design Meridian Works meanwhile use - detailed planning
+Status: Site wide masterplan - strategy complete First phase (Willoughby Lane) - detailed planning Meridian Water Station - on-site Meridian Works meanwhile use - detailed planning

 Located in the southeast of the London Borough of Enfield, Meridian Water will be a model for a sustainable piece of city, making the most of the opportunities offered by the new Meridian Water Station, Cross Rail 2 and its location in the incredible landscape of the Upper Lea Valley.